 - Metatarsus adductus - the diagnosis if a 'C'-shaped curve, rather than a straight border, is present on the lateral aspect of the foot.
 About 90% of cases resolve by 1 year of age.
 Treatment usually involves special exercises, and applying casts or special corrective shoes, and has a high rate of success in babies aged 6-9 months.

 - Internal tibial torsion - although a normal finding in the newborn, this is usually a matter of concern at walking age.
 When the child is walking or standing, the patella can be seen to point forwards, with the foot pointing inwards.

 - A normal neurological examination and normal height and weight for age help exclude most associated skeletal dysplasias, and neuromuscular or metabolic diseases.

 Advice to the parents

-Children outgrow the condition naturally in the majority of cases.
+Children outgrow the condition by the age of 8 years naturally, in the majority of cases.